Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Insane/Lord Molly.md

 Speed=15

-Attack=690
+Attack=450

 Stamina=6

 Jump=2

-Defence=700
+Defence=950

-Ability=Ultimate Queen Of The House:
+Ability=Lord Of The House:

-Molly Has A 5x5 Hex Area On The Map,
+Molly Has A 6x6 Hex Area On The Map,

-When An Enemy Cat Enters, They Take 20
+When An Enemy Cat Enters, They Take 75

 Damage Every Turn

-Ability=Queen:
+Ability=Lord:

-Molly Deals +10 Damage To Cats,
+Molly Destroys Terrain At The Rate

-She Can Destroy Terrain
+Of 1 Per 2 Turns.

 Attack=Hiss